-My question is simply, how do we reconcile OSAS with verses like “work out your salvation through fear and trembling” (Philippians 2:12).
+My question is simply, how do we reconcile eternal security, (Once Saved Always Saved) with verses like “work out your salvation through fear and trembling” (Philippians 2:12).
 My pastor whom I love very much and support does not believe in OSAS and he brought up this scripture in making that defense.

 So what does Phil.
 2:12 mean?
-Well it follows verses 5-11 and is connected to them by the word therefore.
+Well, it follows Phil.
+2:5-11 and is connected to them by the word, therefore.
 Since at the end of the age every knee will bow before Jesus, friend and enemy alike, we’re dealing with the most powerful person in the universe.
 Being on His wrong side will have disastrous and eternal consequences and we should tremble at the thought.